chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 > Comments of the following nature will be regarded as invalid: [...] comments that contain any form of advertising, and **those which seek to spread malicious rumors or discredit the game and its characters.**

-Judging by these, it's very likely that these are commissioned, and thus, must align with their marketing and/or in-game narrative.
+Judging by these, it's very likely that these artworks must align with their marketing and/or in-game narrative.
 This implies that Hoyo directly sponsors, supervises, or preapproves the content.
-The creators probably have to work under guidelines, so no leaks, lore contradictions, or misrepresentation of official characters.
+The creators probably have to work under guidelines, which means they have restrictions on how they can portray the characters.
 Notice how, in all instances, Signora's right eye is always obscured by something (her mask, a butterfly).
 This, in my opinion, is a good example of how Hoyo controls these "fanarts" to prevent misrepresentation of what her full face might look like, because we haven't gotten to that point in the story just yet.

 <div style="text-align: center;font-size:small"><img width="512" src="/images/signora/binasplash.jpg"/><br />One of the scenes that feature Signora.
 I love how she freaks out like that when Bina cheerfully splashed some water on her</div>

-Then there's also this official statement from [Hoyofair Spring 2023](https://genshin-impact.fandom.com/wiki/Spring_Wonderland):
+Then there's also this official statement from [Hoyofair Spring 2023](https://genshin-impact.fandom.com/wiki/Spring_Wonderland), which confirms that they're indeed commissioned (sponsored):

 > HoYoFair presents a collation of fan works derived from HoYoverse IPs.
 You can find a rich variety of fan art here as well as creators and players from all over the world who engage in multilingual creations and interactions.
 Here, everyone can express their love for games.
 >